altayaydemir/altay-dot-wtf/data/articles/happier-lighthouse.md

 export default MarkdownCodeBlock
 ```

-Then, I changed strategy of using the syntax higlighter to be on demand and follow the lazy approach by splitting the components.
+I also changed the strategy of using syntax higlighter to be on demand, so the other pages using markdown (such as [book notes](/books)) won't load `react-markdown` and friends.

 ```jsx
 // Markdown.jsx